Health Benefits and Uses of Neem, Neem Oil and Neem Leaves

 - dental disease like gingivitis, gum disease, tooth decay etc.

-- respiratory diseases like bronchitis and cough.
+- respiratory disorders like bronchitis and cough.

 - heart diseases, stroke, reduces blood pressure and cholesterol and prevents blood clots.